MatrixAI/Polykey-Docs/Vaults.md

 Returns the contents of a secret.
 Uses the EFS to synchronously read in the contents of the file that has the secret name.

+* Throws `ErrorSecretUndefined` if secret with specified name does not exist

 ---

 #### `public async deleteSecret(secretName: string, recursive: boolean): Promise<boolean>`
 * `secretName`: Name of secret to delete
 * `recursive`: Recursively delete secrets within

 Removes a secret from a vault: Returns `true` on success.

+* Throws `ErrorGitFile` if secretName is '.git'
-Throws exceptions if the Secret does not exist in the vault of if the secret is a directory and recursive is not true
+* Throws `ErrorRecursiveDelete` if the specified secret is a directory but the deletion is not recursive
+* Throws `ErrorSecretUdefined` if the secret does not exist

 ---